BuildGraph:构建支持多平台打包的二进制引擎

 Modify according to your needs.

-To avoid recompiling Engine modules every time, which causes a lot of dependent modules to be recompiled, modify Engine.Build.cs in the engine:
+To avoid recompiling the Engine module every time, which can lead to a large number of dependent modules in the engine being recompiled, modify the Engine.Build.cs:

 1